1415 S. Main Street,

 3 people favorited this theater

-Jim Nutz designed and built The Show Theatre during the Depression, using innovative building techniques.
+Jim Nutz designed and built the Show Theatre during the Depression, using innovative building techniques.
 The structure is Art Deco style with curved brick and steel reinforced concrete walls, utilizing many glass blocks.
 Several unique features included a mannequin on a revolving deck above the entrance, porthole windows, and a spacious backstage dressing room with a rear entrance.

 The second floor boasted a luxurious lounge bathed in light coming through the large windows, balcony seating, and one of the earliest sound-proof cry rooms.
 The building had excellent acoustics, and a state of art projection room.

-In the 1930’s, the theatre hosted top name vaudeville acts, including burlesque, comedy, ventriloquist, and illusion acts.
+It opened in September 1937 and the theatre hosted top name vaudeville acts, including burlesque, comedy, ventriloquist, and illusion acts.
 The nightly venue also included first run films from the major Hollywood studios, which Juim Nutz and his wife Louise hand-picked at screenings in Kansas City.
 Jim also conducted weekly amateur talent contests, awarding cash and other prizes, including diamond rings and gift certificates, donated by Newton’s Jewellery and other local stores.

 Just login to your account and subscribe to this theater